 When approached with a need for education, training, or performance improvement, the instructional designer, as a systems thinker, considers the following:

 - What research strategies do you employ to determine whether the instructional needs are, in fact, related to a need for instruction?
-(In corporate training situations, there may organizational or managerial causes for performance problems).
-How do you determine the exact needs for instruction, and how do you compose the Learning Outcomes so that they are measurable, feasible, and attainable?
+(In corporate training situations, there may be organizational or managerial causes for performance problems).
+How do you determine the exact needs for instruction, and how do you compose the Learning Outcomes/Goals/Objectives so that they are measurable, feasible, and attainable?